ibm-js/deliteful/docs/tutorial/Part4ListView.md

 }
 ```

-(You can also remove the `css/delitefont.*` files as we won't use them in this tutorial).
+You can also remove Font-Awesome dependency from the bower.json as we won't use it in this tutorial.

 If you open `index.html` in your browser now, you should get something like this: